 Please note that for tracks with ESB applicants with 180 ECTS (3 year bachelor) have to complete an additional internship during the programme (relevant work-experience post graduation may be pre-accredited).

 Generally, the starting dates vary from school to school, from September/October.
-According to plan the starting dates for next intake (first semester) are as follows:
+The exact starting dates for next intake (first semester) will be communicated once they are set.